 2. Then Do Even Less.
 If you followed the first step, and you’re now doing less than you were before, congratulate yourself!
 Pat yourself on the back!
 Celebrate by going to take a nap.
 Now, when you’re ready to get started again, try to do even less than you were doing in Step 1 above.
 Pare some of your actions down.
 Look for more fat to trim.
 See if some things really aren’t as necessary as you thought they were.
 Pass some things on to others, automate other things, delay on still others, and get out of doing still others by calling up someone or emailing them and explaining, “I’m sorry, I just can’t do as much as I originally planned.”
 Now you’re doing less than before!

 Repeat.
 Keep doing less until you’re doing almost nothing.
 When you’ve reached that point, congratulations!
 You’re a master.
 When you can get by with doing nothing at all, you’ve reached Nirvana and enlightenment and you should really be teaching me instead of the other way around.
-Feel free to come write a guest post for Zen Habits when you’ve reached this state!

 Some other ideas to consider when learning to Do Less:

 - Go with the flow.
 Imagine the effort required to swim upstream compared to moving with the flow of a river.
 If you go with the flow of things, rather than against them, you will naturally do less, and with less effort.